-Financial Reports.
-After accounts have been reconciled and Management/Owners agree that the financial statements provide a fair representation of the business results for the year, we need four reports saved in an EXCEL workbook (preferably in 4 tabs) from your accounting system:
+Financial Reports authorized by management / owners of the company.
+After accounts have been reconciled and Management / Owners agree that the financial statements provide a fair representation of the business results for the year, we need 4 reports saved in an EXCEL workbook (4 tabs) from your accounting system:

 - Breakout report - Sales by State, if applicable